-As of and for the Year Ended December 31, (in billions) 2 017 2 016 2 015 AUM concentrated in Private Funds \$ 0.5 \$ 0.5 \$ 0.5 Average AUM For Private Funds \$ 0.5 \$ 0.5 \$ 0.6 Private Funds Revenue (in millions) \$ 6.0 \$ 7.1 \$ 8.1 Percentage of management and advisory fees revenue 7% 8% 11%
+As of and for the Year Ended December 31, (in billions) 2019 2018 2 2017 AUM concentrated in Private Funds \$ 0.5 \$ 0.5 \$ 0.5 Average AUM For Private Funds \$ 0.5 \$ 0.5 \$ 0.5 Private Funds Revenue (in millions) \$ 5.1 \$ 7.7 \$ 6.0 Percentage of management and advisory fees revenue 5% 8% 7%

-Our advisory fees are primarily driven by the level of our assets under management.
+Our management and advisory fees are primarily driven by the level of our assets under management.
 Our assets under management increase or decrease based on the net inflows or outflows of funds into our various investment strategies and the investment performance of our clients' accounts.
 In order to increase our assets under management and expand our business, we must develop and market investment strategies that suit the investment needs of our target clients and provide attractive returns over the long term.
 Our ability to continue to attract clients will depend on a variety of factors including, among others:

-- our ability to educate our target clients about our classic value investment strategies and provide them with exceptional client service: - the relative investment performance of our investment strategies, as compared to competing products and market indices; - competitive conditions in the investment management and broader financial services sectors; - investor sentiment and confidence; and - our decision to close strategies when we deem it to be in the best interests of our clients.
+- our ability to educate our target clients about our classic value investment strategies and provide them with exceptional client service; - the relative investment performance of our investment strategies, as compared to competing products and market indices; - competitive conditions in the investment management and broader financial services sectors; - · investor sentiment and confidence; and - our decision to close strategies when we deem it to be in the best interests of our clients.

-The majority of advisory fees that we earn on separately managed accounts are based on the value of assets under management on the last day of each calendar quarter.
-Most of our advisory fees are billed quarterly in advance on the first day of each calendar quarter.
-Our basic annual fee schedule for management of clients' assets in separately managed accounts is: (i) for managed equity or balanced portfolios, 1% of the first \$10 million and 0.60% on the balance, (ii) for managed fixed income only portfolios, 0.40% on the first \$10 million and 0.30% on the balance, (iii) for the municipal value strategy, 0.65% and (iv) for outsourced chief investment officer portfolios, 0.40% on the first \$50 million, 0.32% on the next \$50 million and 0.24% on the balance.
+The majority of management and advisory fees that we earn on separately managed accounts are based on the value of assets under management on the last day of each calendar quarter.
+Most of our management and advisory fees are billed quarterly in advance on the first day of each calendar quarter.
+Our basic annual fee schedule for management of clients' assets in separately managed accounts is: (i) for managed equity or balanced portfolios, 1% of the first \$10 million and 0.60% on the balance, (ii) for managed fixed income only portfolios, 0.40% on the first \$10 million and 0.30% on the balance, (iii) for the municipal value strategy, 0.65%, (iv) for Cortina equity portfolios, 1.0% on the first \$25 million, 0.90% on the next \$25 million and 0.80% on the balance and (v) for outsourced chief investment officer portfolios, 0.40% on the first \$50 million, 0.32% on the next \$50 million and 0.24% on the balance.
 Our fee for monitoring non-discretionary assets can range from 0.05% to 0.01%, but can also be incorporated into an agreed-upon fixed family office service fee.
 The majority of our client relationships pay a blended fee rate since they are invested in multiple strategies.